izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/quoter_and_swap/quoter_swap_chain_with_exact_input.rst

     const tx = await web3.eth.sendSignedTransaction(signedTx.rawTransaction);
     console.log('tx: ', tx);

-after sending transaction, we will successfully do swapping with exact amount of input token (if no revert occured)
+After sending transaction, we will successfully finish swapping with exact amount of input token (if no revert occurred).